-We sponsor a qualified defined benefit retirement plan, the U.S. Retirement Income Plan ("USRIP"), that covers approximately 8% of current U.S. salaried employees who were hired on or before June 30, 2007, the last date on which an individual could be hired and enter the plan before the USRIP was closed to new participation at December 31, 2008.
+We sponsor a qualified defined benefit retirement plan, the U.S. Retirement Income Plan ("USRIP"), that covers approximately 6% of current U.S. salaried employees who were hired on or before June 30, 2007, the last date on which an individual could be hired and enter the plan before the USRIP was closed to new participation at December 31, 2008.
 This plan also covers retirees as well as certain terminated but vested individuals not yet in retirement status.
-We also sponsor a retirement plan with both defined benefit and defined contribution components that cover most salaried and hourly employees in Canada, the CRIP; the defined benefit component was also closed to new hires on October 1, 2011.
+We also sponsored a retirement plan with both defined benefit and defined contribution components that covered most salaried and hourly employees in Canada, the Canadian Retirement Income Plan ("CRIP"); the defined benefit component was also closed to new hires on October 1, 2011.

+During the twelve months ended December 31, 2022, we made no voluntary contributions to the USRIP and made contributions of \$15.5 million to the CRIP.
 During the twelve months ended December 31, 2021, we made no voluntary contributions to the USRIP and made contributions of \$2.8 million to the CRIP.
-During the twelve months ended December 31, 2020, we made no voluntary contributions to the USRIP or the CRIP.
-At December 31, 2021, the USRIP met or exceeded ERISA's minimum funding requirements.
+At December 31, 2022, the USRIP met or exceeded ERISA's minimum funding requirements.
 In the future, we will make minimum funding contributions as required and may make discretionary contributions, depending on certain circumstances, including market conditions and liquidity needs.
-We anticipate the settlement of our CRIP liabilities during 2022 and have taken steps to adopt a more conservative asset allocation to decrease equity exposure and increase cash.
 We believe additional funding contributions would not prevent us from continuing to meet our liquidity needs, which are primarily funded from cash flows generated by operating activities, available cash and cash equivalents, and our credit facilities.
+During the third quarter of 2022, we settled the liabilities under the CRIP.